-If you’re a newcomer thinking about buying a new car, the Canadian auto market offers a wide range of vehicles to meet different financial situations, lifestyles, and driving habits.
+If you’re a newcomer thinking about buying a new car in Canada, the auto market offers a wide range of vehicles to meet different financial situations, lifestyles, and driving habits.
 If you’re in Canada from a country with a smaller auto market and fewer choices, this can be daunting as you begin your search.
 Buying a new car is often the second most expensive purchase after buying a home.
 So it’s worth it to do some research to determine what kind of vehicle will suit your needs.

 But before you buy a new car, it’s a good idea to consider if you even need a new car.
-Most large cities like Vancouver, Toronto, Calgary and Edmonton have extensive transit systems.
+Most large cities like Vancouver, Toronto, Calgary, and Edmonton have extensive public transit systems.
 Public transit allows you to move about cost-effectively and conveniently.
 Or you can even consider buying a used car.
 However, if you still want to buy a new car here are some important things to do and think about.

 Do Your Research Before Buying a Car

-Talk to people who own the make and model of car that you are interested in buying.
+Talk to people who own the make and model of the car that you are interested in buying.
 That way you can get first-hand knowledge about their experience.
 Their insights about reliability, repair costs, and gas mileage can be helpful information that can save you money.
 Also, don’t be invested in brand loyalty too heavily as the quality gap between domestic and import brands has narrowed in recent years.

 You can also research Canadian automotive websites that are full of reviews and road tests for all types of vehicles.
 Specific factors to research include: